tebl/tebl/faq.md

 The files made available through any of my repositories are provided free, but that does not mean that they come without any sort of limitation.
 Each repository should have a license associated with it, that details how that works - in excruciating detail.
 Read through it if you want to know the specifics, but in order to keep things somewhat practical - they're there because nothing that I've ever made available to you, have ever come with anything even resembling a warranty.
 If you built it, then you take full responsibility for what it does (both intended or accidental).
 If you connected it, used it in any way or powered it up - you're still responsible.
 I will however attempt to help you, to the best of my abilities.

-For anything else not answered up until this point, I've attempted to organize things into relevant sections below.
+For anything else not answered up until this point, I've attempted to organise things into relevant sections below.
 Again, to the best of my abilities - which may at times be somewhat limited.

 - [1> General](#1-general)
   - [1.1> Why is there no response to my ticket?](#11-why-is-there-no-response-to-my-ticket)